The construction industry had a really rough ride throughout the recession and fleet operations suffered as a result…

 Maintenance can take many forms, and whether it is a daily start up inspection by the driver or a monthly check up by the fleet manager, it’ll all help to keep the vehicle on the road and running as it should.
 By utilizing fleet management software, you will be able to schedule a fleet maintenance program and have complete visibility over a particular vehicle’s service history.
 By setting periodic maintenance reminders, you can proactively manage all of your assets and make contingency plans as necessary.

 Legal compliance is of the utmost importance to employers; those with a fleet of any size have a legal responsibility to maintain it.
 By implementing construction fleet management software, you will be able to simplify a lot of the processes that you are likely to already be doing to remain compliant.

 By automating alerts, reminders, reports and creating custom fields, you and your staff will have complete visibility over your fleet expenses.
-Things such as congestion charges, MOTs and periodic services can all be flagged up well in advance.
-There will be no excuse for missed appointments or lost time, as periodic reminders will have flagged the issue up well in advance.
+Things such as periodic services can be flagged up well in advance meaning no excuse for missed appointments or lost time!

 5. Improve Efficiency and Customer Service

 Mobile workforces, particularly in the construction industry, have to respond to customer requests as and when they come in.
 By ensuring that your fleet is in optimum condition at any given time, you will be able to respond to a customer enquiry at a moment’s notice, both increasing your productivity and your customer satisfaction.